mas-bandwidth/gafferongames/content/post/snapshot_compression.md

 In the <a href="http://gafferongames.com/networked-physics/snapshots-and-interpolation/">previous article</a> we sent snapshots of the entire simulation 10 times per-second over the network and interpolated between them to reconstruct a view of the simulation on the other side.

 The problem with a low snapshot rate is that interpolation between snapshots adds interpolation delay on top of network latency.
-At 10 snapshots per-second the minimum interpolation delay is 100ms and a more practical minimum considering network jitter is 150ms.
+At 10 snapshots per-second, the minimum interpolation delay is 100ms, and a more practical minimum considering network jitter is 150ms.
 If protection against one or two lost packets in a row is desired, this blows out to 250ms or 350ms.

-This is not an acceptable amount of delay for most games and we'd like to reduce it, but when the physics simulation is as unpredictable as ours, the only way to reduce this is to increase the packet send rate.
+This is not an acceptable amount of delay for most games, but when the physics simulation is as unpredictable as ours, the only way to reduce it is to increase the packet send rate.
 Unfortunately, increasing the send rate also increases bandwidth.
 So what we're going to do in this article is work through every possible bandwidth optimization _(that I can think of at least)_ until we get bandwidth under control.

-Our target bandwidth is **256 kilobits per-second**.
+Our target bandwidth is **<u>256 kilobits per-second</u>**.

 # Starting Point @ 60HZ

-Life is rarely easy, and an easy life for a network programmer is something I've never heard of.
-As network programmers we're often tasked with the impossible, so in that spirit, let's increase the snapshot send rate from 10 to 60 snapshots per-second and see exactly how far away we are from our target bandwidth:
+Life is rarely easy, and the life of a network programmer, even less so.
+As network programmers we're often tasked with the impossible, so in that spirit, let's increase the snapshot send rate from 10 to 60 snapshots per-second and see exactly how far away we are from our target bandwidth.

 <video preload="auto" controls="controls" width="100%">
   <source src="/video/networked_physics/snapshot_compression_uncompressed.mp4" type="video/mp4"/>
   <source src="/video/networked_physics/snapshot_compression_uncompressed.webm" type="video/webm"/>
 </video>

-Ouch.
+o_O

 That's a _LOT_ of bandwidth: **<u>17.37 megabits per-second!</u>**.